Leonardou-lab/Videogame/TheCowardKing-GDD-Updated.md

 - At the start of combat, the boss occupies a 2×2 area at the top of the board.
 - **Summoning:** The boss summons an additional enemy every 2 turns.
 - **Movement:** The boss advances 1 tile toward the King every 3 turns.
-- The cycle continues until the boss is defeated or reaches the King.
+- The cycle continues until the boss is defeated or its 2×2 body creates enough pressure inside the safe zone to trigger defeat.
+Direct contact alone is not a separate loss condition.
 - Bosses count as 2 pressure inside the safe zone.
 - Boss encounters have no turn limit: the player must defeat the boss to win.
 - Boss encounters do not generate obstacles in order to provide enough space for the 2×2 boss.